About Henry Duncan Grants

 No. You need to be registered with OSCR.

-If I receive an award, what sort of follow-up is there?
+If I receive a grant, what sort of follow-up is there?

 We obviously need to know that you have spent the money as planned, and we ask everyone to send us a short report a year after they receive their grant.
-This just lets us keep records of what is happening with the money we have awarded and the difference this is making.
+This just lets us keep records of what is happening with the money and the difference it is making.